 The global population has been increasing, and demand for food has been steadily growing.
-As per the Harvard Business Review, food demand is anticipated to rise by 59% to 98% between now and 2050.
+A meta-analysis of projected global food demand by Nature indicates the total global food demand is expected to increase by 35% to 56% between 2010 and 2050.
 It will have a significant impact on agricultural markets.
 Farmers worldwide will need to boost crop production in some way, either by expanding the amount of farmland devoted to agriculture or by increasing productivity on existing agricultural properties.

 Pricing Power Of Crops